-‘Alaska: The Last Frontier’ Stars Atz, Atz Lee, And Nikos Kilcher Join Jewel On Handmade Holiday Tour
+‘Alaska: The Last Frontier’ Stars Atz, Atz Lee, And Nikos Kilcher Join Jewel On ‘Handmade Holiday Tour’

 “Building memories by sharing handmade moments.
 Creating unique gifts and sharing songs is a Kilcher family tradition we can’t wait to share with others on this tour. “

-Not only will concert goers enjoy the stories, but they will have the opportunity to participate in an “interactive gifting experience” in the tour sponsored by Zappos.
+Not only will concertgoers enjoy the stories, but they will have the opportunity to participate in an “interactive gifting experience” on the tour sponsored by Zappos.
 Guests will be able to create one-of-a-kind, handmade gifts for a cherished family member, just like the Kilchers do on Alaska: The Last Frontier.

 Fans of Jewel know that when she was starting out, she was homeless and was sleeping in her car.
 Since then, she has been an advocate for homeless teens.
 Christmas is for giving, and in this tour, Jewel offers her fans the opportunity to help out others who may be going through harder times.

-Concertgoers who want to pay it forward, have the opportunity to donate money, or workshop vouchers to someone less fortunate.
+Concertgoers who want to pay it forward have the opportunity to donate money or workshop vouchers to someone less fortunate.

 Pre-sale begins tomorrow at 10am local time!
 Be sure to sign up for my mailing list to get first access to tickets: https://t.co/ca5dPZuPR5 pic.twitter.com/1w0tIPUIFA